Stokes and skyrmion tensors and their application to structured light: Stokes and skyrmion tensors

 This follows directly from the fact that $\tensor{\Sigma}{^i_;_i}$ is a scalar and hence independent of the coordinate system used.
 We know that it is zero when evaluated in Cartesian coordinates and it necessarily follows that it is zero in any coordinate system~\cite{Gao,Zhujun}.
 Gauss's theorem then ensures that the closed surface integral of the skyrmion field is zero

 as long as there are no regions inside the surface for which the skyrmion field is undefined.
 These would correspond to places for which the Stokes tensor or its covariant derivatives are also undefined~\cite{Zhujun}.
+At such places we have a failure of of the condition $\tensor{\Sigma}{^i_;_i} = 0$.

 The simplest paraxial skyrmion comprises two orthogonally circularly polarized modes, one a Gaussian and the second a co-axial lowest order Laguerre-Gaussian (LG$_{01}$) mode, the combination of which we know to have a skyrmion number of $1$ (or $-1$)~\cite{Gao}.
 We can further simplify the analysis by giving the modes the same beam waist $w_0$ and restricting our attention to the common focal plane.
 With these conditions, the Cartesian components of the Stokes tensor are~\cite{Zhujun}